How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 • Compression Hoods.
 Like thunder jackets, these wraps cover and protect dogs' ears, helping to muffle loud, booming sounds.

 • Dog Pheromones.
-The dog appeasing pheromone (or DAP) is a synthetic pheromone that mimics the same pheromones mother dogs release to calm nursing pups.
-This makes it a great tool for helping to calm nervous pals!
+The dog-appealing pheromone (or DAP) is a synthetic pheromone that mimics the same pheromones mother dogs release to calm nursing pups.
+This makes it an excellent tool for helping to calm nervous pals!

 Distract Your Dog

-Sometimes, all your pup needs to feel a bit better is a good distraction.
-By bringing your pet's attention to something other than the storm, you'll be able to trick them into a better mood!
+Sometimes, all your pup needs to feel better is a good distraction.
+By bringing your pet's attention to something other than the storm, you can trick them into a better mood!
 Here are some of our favorite ways to distract our pets:

 • Playing a game with them